TEn-CATG:Text-Enriched Audio-Visual Video Parsing with Multi-Scale Category-Aware Temporal Graph: Proposed Method

 \subsubsection{Multi-Scale Graph Propagation}

-Following the graph construction described in Section~1), we adopt a multi-scale temporal aggregation network to effectively propagate and refine temporal features over the constructed graph.
+Following the graph construction described in Section~\ref{CATGC}, we adopt a multi-scale temporal aggregation network to effectively propagate and refine temporal features over the constructed graph.
 This component aims to capture hierarchical contextual information while preserving local semantics for each node.
-As shown in Fig.~\ref{fig:model} right, Firstly, we input the node features $\mathbf{X}\in \mathbb{R}^{b \times T\times d}$, and the weighted adjacency matrix $\mathbf{A}$ with edge weight matrix $\mathbf{W}$.
-Then we perform two layers of residual graph attention to refine the node representations:
+As shown in Fig.~\ref{fig:model}, firstly, we input the node features $\mathbf{X}\in \mathbb{R}^{B \times T\times d}$, and the weighted adjacency matrix $\mathbf{A}$ with edge weight matrix $\mathbf{W}$ with elements $\mathbf{w}_{t,i}$ calculated in \ref{edge weight}.
+Then, we perform two layers of residual graph attention to refine the node representations: